KowalewskajA/Py-D20/README.md

 # Example

-If you provite the same expression more than one the cache Object will be reused, which will be mentioned in the output.
+If you provide the same expression more than one the cache Object will be reused, which will be mentioned in the output.

 ```console
 foo@bar:~$ py Py-D20.py